NiloofarAZAD/ViT-and-CNN-Based-UNet-Models-Semantic-Segmentation-Aerial-Imagery/README.md

 ⚡ Dataset: https://www.kaggle.com/datasets/humansintheloop/semantic-segmentation-of-aerial-imagery

-The dataset consists of aerial imagery of Dubai obtained by MBRSC satellites and annotated with pixel-wise semantic segmentation in 6 classes.The total volume of the dataset is 72 images grouped into 6 larger tiles => cut up images into 256x256 pieces to create a larger training set.
+The dataset consists of aerial imagery of Dubai obtained by MBRSC satellites and annotated with pixel-wise semantic segmentation in 6 classes.
+The total volume of the dataset is 72 images grouped into 6 larger tiles => cut up images into 256x256 pieces to create a larger training set.